-As healthcare organizations hire to meet nurse-to-patient ratios and quality of care requirements, labor is taking up a larger portion of the cost pie.
+As healthcare organizations hire to meet quality of care requirements, labor is taking up a larger portion of the cost pie.

 According to Fitch Ratings, labor’s share of total hospital expenses increased from 50.6% to 54.9% over the past 10 years.
 As labor costs increase past the 50% mark, hospitals’ financial position worsens.
 When this happens, the struggle to balance cost with quality care becomes even more challenging.

 To make a dent in labor costs without understaffing facilities, healthcare organizations have found new ways to effectively recruit, engage and, more importantly, retain talent.
 Meeting the needs of their workforce leads to happier, more engaged healthcare professionals, which translates to improved clinical outcomes and overall higher quality of care.

 5 ways to optimize talent and reduce overall labor costs:

 #1: Take time to understand what healthcare professionals want